Portrait of Countess Yekaterina Skavronskaya

-Portrait of Countess Catherine Skavronskaya is a 1790 oil-on-canvas portrait by Elisabeth Vigée-Lebrun, now in the Musee Jacquemart-Andre in Paris.
+Portrait of Countess Catherine Skavronskaya is a 1790 oil-on-canvas portrait by Elisabeth Vigée-Lebrun, now in the Musée Jacquemart-André in Paris.
 It was produced during her stay in Naples for its subject Yekatarina Skavronskaya's husband, Count Pavel Martinovich Skavronsky, Russia's Minister Plenipotentiary to the Kingdom of Naples.
-She is shown holding a miniature of her husband.
 The composition was very successful and at least two contemporary copies are in Russian collections.